-The Gateway track is designed for the ICU nurse who wants to learn more about anesthesia as an advanced practice nursing specialty, or for those who are already in the process of applying to a nurse anesthesia program.
-Gateway provides an introduction to the role of a CRNA, and useful practical tools for gaining admission in the highly competitive environment of anesthesia school applications.
+This course provides an introduction to the role of a CRNA, and useful practical tools for gaining admission in the highly competitive environment of anesthesia school applications.
 Participants learn advanced ICU skills that can either bolster their competence in their current role, or which can serve as the foundation for advanced nursing practice later.

-- Professional role of the CRNA
+- Role of the CRNA

 - Pathophysiology of shock

-- Advanced airway management
+- Airway management

-- Advanced ICU pharmacology- CNS depressants
+- Advanced ICU pharmacology

 - Arterial blood gas interpretation and ventilator management

-- Nuts and bolts of school- planning for finances and family care
+- Nuts and bolts of school: planning for finances and family care

-- Admissions and curricula of CRNA educational programs
+- Admissions to CRNA programs

 - Personality type/self-assessment.
-Is CRNA right for me?
+"Is CRNA right for me?"

 - Learn what top programs most value in applicants.
 Discuss the "golden applicant".